3-degenerate induced subgraph of a planar graph: Main result

 For an induced subgraph $H$ of $G$ and a set $Y$ of vertices of $H$, we say $Y$ is \emph{collectable} in $H$ if the vertices of $Y$ can be ordered as $y_1,y_2,\ldots,y_k$ such that for each $i\in \{1,2,\ldots,k\}$, either $y_i \notin A$ and $d_{H-\{y_1,y_2,\ldots,y_{i-1}\}}(y_i)\le 3$ or $V(H)-\{y_1,y_2,\ldots,y_{i-1}\} \subseteq A$.

 In order to build an $A$-good subset, we typically apply a sequence of operations of deleting and collecting. \emph{Deleting $X \subset V$} means replacing $G$ with $G-X$.
-An ordering witnessing that $Y$ is collectable is called a \emph{collection} order. \emph{Collecting} a sequence $V_1,\dots, V_s$ of disjoint subsets of $V$ means first putting $V_1$ at the end of $L$ in a collection order for $V_1$, then putting $V_2$ at the end of $L-V_1$ in a collection order for $V_2$ in $G-V_1$, etc. Now if $Y$ is collectable and $V-Y$ is $A$-good then $V$ is $A$-good.
+An ordering witnessing that $Y$ is collectable is called a \emph{collection} order.
+For disjoint subsets $V_1, \dots, V_s$ of $V$, if $V_{i}$ is collectable in $G-\bigcup_{j=1}^{i-1} V_j$ for each $i=1,2,\ldots,s$, then \emph{collecting} $V_1,\dots, V_s$ means first putting $V_1$ at the end of $L$ in a collection order for $V_1$, then putting $V_2$ at the end of $L-V_1$ in a collection order for $V_2$ in $G-V_1$, etc. Note that if $Y$ is a collectable set in $G$ and $V-Y$ is $A$-good, then $V$ is $A$-good.

 \begin{definition} A path $v_1v_2\ldots v_\ell$ of a plane graph $G$ is \emph{admissible} if $\ell>0$ and it is a path in $\mathbf B(G)$ such that for each $1<i<\ell$, $G-v_i$ has no path from $v_{i-1}$ to $v_{i+1}$. \end{definition}